-A mail merge is a core component of most email workflows as it lets you quickly send a batch of personalized emails to an extensive email list.
+A mail merge lets you quickly send a batch of personalized emails to a large email list.

-Usually, you’d use a spreadsheet tool like Google Sheets or Excel to perform a mail merge, but that isn’t the only option out there.
+Now usually, you’d use tools like MS Word and Excel to perform a mail merge, but that’s not the only option out there.

 You can also use the mail merge Google Docs approach.